x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/connect-disabled-mailboxes.md

 > [!NOTE]
 > If you don't include the _Alias_ parameter when you run the **Connect-Mailbox** cmdlet, the value specified in the _User_ or _LinkedMasterAccount_ parameter is used to create the email address alias for the reconnected mailbox.

-This example connects a personal archive to the primary mailbox using the mailbox Guid stored in mailbox database DB01.
+This example connects a personal archive to the primary mailbox using the mailbox GUID stored in mailbox database DB01.

 ```PowerShell
 Connect-Mailbox -Identity "95352f8b-e5aa-496f-ac7f-ce93357d7b0c" -Archive -User "Megan Bown" -Database "DB01"